 Michael Clifford, Sophie Parker, Matt Rader, Lydia Bailey, Naomi Fraga, Chris Hass, Estella Hernandez, Jan Kempf, Lois Merkler, Michael Swink

 The Amargosa River supports one of the most outstanding suites of endemic and imperiled species in the world.
-In 2019, TNC acquired the Atwood Preserve in the river’s headwaters, the management of which could impact river flows, condition, and biodiversity.
-With the support of the…
+In 2019, TNC acquired the Atwood Preserve in the river’s headwaters, the…

 2023 | Terrestrial | Planning | Science | Publications & Reports